TylerSchmidtke/tylerschmidtke.com/content/resume/index.md

   and a new [reporting feature](https://help.automox.com/hc/en-us/articles/10402651969684-Policy-Results-Report).
 * Collaboration with senior leadership to shape the culture and direction of the Engineering organization.
-* Career development planning including alignment of individual goals with opportunities within a report's respective team team and beyond to support their professional goals and increases the impact of their contributions at Automox.
+* Career development planning including alignment of individual goals with opportunities within a report's respective team team and beyond to support their professional goals and increase the impact of their contributions at Automox.

 ### Senior Software Engineer – Automox<br>Jun 2021 – Jun 2022